jpellman/wiki.libjpel.so/Text-Editors.md

 -   [Syntastic](https://github.com/vim-syntastic/syntastic) is a linter interface for vim for multiple languages.
 (Requires linters to be installed separately;i.e., `pip install pylint`).
 -   [Pathogen](https://github.com/tpope/vim-pathogen) is a package/plugin manager, much like CRAN or CPAN.

+Odds and ends:

+-   Switch from less to vim- ':wv'.
+-   Check before replacing in vim :s/foo/bar/gc'

 emacs
 -----